bezzad/HybridRedisCache/README.md

 ## Contributing

 Contributions are welcome!
 If you find a bug or have a feature request, please open an issue or submit a pull request.
-If you'd like to contribute to HybridCache, please follow these steps:
+If you'd like to contribute to `HybridRedisCache`, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your changes.